North Korean orchestra to perform in South during Olympics amid easing tensions

 The decision to host the orchestra “contributes to improving relations and recovering the cultural homogeneity” between the two Koreas, the South’s ministry said.

 The two Koreas separately agreed to hold working talks on Wednesday on the North’s athletes attending the Olympics, the ministry said.
-They will also hold talks hosted by the International Olympics Committee on Saturday.
+They will also hold talks hosted by the IOC on Saturday.

 “The IOC will have no say on the art team.
 That is something that has to be discussed between the two sides,” a North Korean diplomat in Geneva told Reuters.

 North Korea is pursuing its missile and nuclear programs in defiance of U.N.
-Security Council and other sanctions and regularly threatens to destroy the United States and its two key Asian allies, South Korea and Japan.
+Security Council and other sanctions and has frequently threatened to destroy the United States and its two key Asian allies, South Korea and Japan.

 In bellicose exchanges in recent weeks, U.S. President Donald Trump has derided the North Korean leader as a “maniac” and referred to him as “little rocket man”.
 Kim has responded by calling the U.S. president a “mentally deranged U.S. dotard”.